victorc620/Leetcode-Practice/README.md

 This repo serves as a record for my leetcode solutions.

-Please let me know if there are any improvement on my code, Thanks!
+Please let me know how can I improve my code, thanks!